See information on the background of HOSI, the HOSI process and current HOSI proposals here.

 Will it cost to hunt a HOSI?

-Fees may be considered if required to cover administration costs or to help with herd management if a hunter wants to take a certain animal (for example, a trophy stag versus a female for meat).
+Fees may be considered to help cover the cost of things such as herd management and administration.
 Any proposed fees to hunt HOSI animals would be publicly consulted on, and individuals, groups, and organisations will have opportunities to provide feedback.

 How does HOSI fit with conservation?